rouzbeh1384/Third-Assignment-Hogwarts/src/main/java/readme.md

 ## Acknowledgments

 Thanks to [JetBrains](https://www.jetbrains.com) for supporting us with a [free Open Source License](https://www.jetbrains.com/buy/opensource).
-I appreciate Seyed for being with me in this way.
+I appreciate Mr.Seyed for being with me in this way.